 Flaxmeal offers great nutritional benefits including being packed with omega-3 fatty acids that are considered “healthy fats”.
 Flaxmeal also has antioxidant properties which can help to lower your chances of getting cancer.

+One of the most classic cereals you’ll find at the grocery store is Cheerios, and luckily, they are gluten-free.
 Cheerios are a great snack to carry in your car or have on hand at your home for breakfast.
 Top with cinnamon and berries for a serving of fruit and a sprinkle of flavor.

 Cheerios are made from oats that are gluten-free, as well as nut free.
 They are a great snack for school lunches as they are very allergen friendly.

 If you’re looking for a quick snack to pick up before a movie night or party, Smartfood is on your side!
 It’s at almost every drug store or corner store and is absolutely delicious.
+You definitely won’t be able to stop eating after just one handful.

 Corn tortillas can also be made at home in a griddle or frying pan with three simple ingredients: corn flour, water, and salt!
+Of course, you can save time by purchasing them at the grocery store.
+Look for fun ways to dress up your tortillas with a search online.

 A quick snack on the run is always a must for any parent out there with hungry kiddies.
 Pick up a granola bar as a perfect gluten-free snack that is high in protein and fiber.